act-org/act-org.github.io/apimanager/overview.markdown

 The gateway is responsible for:

 - dispatching all of the required API traffic with identifying [JWT](jwt) data
+- cache management of service responses where designated
-- for ensuring that the appropriate security credentials have been provided
+- ensuring that the appropriate security credentials have been provided
 - recording activity to the BAM

 ## Business Activity Monitor